Renormalization for Lorenz maps of monotone combinatorial types

-The last result that we will require for the proof of unique ergodicity is the following Theorem due Gambaudo and Martens (cf \cite{GaMa}). \begin{theorem} If $f$ is infinitely renormalizable (of any combinatorial type) with a Cantor attractor $\Lambda$, then $\Lambda$ supports one or two ergodic invariant probability measures.
+The last result that we will require for the proof of unique ergodicity is the following Theorem due Gambaudo and Martens (cf \cite{GaMa}). \begin{thm} If $f$ is infinitely renormalizable (of any combinatorial type) with a Cantor attractor $\Lambda$, then $\Lambda$ supports one or two ergodic invariant probability measures.

-If the combinatorial type of $f$ is bounded, then $\Lambda$ is uniquely ergodic. \end{theorem}
+If the combinatorial type of $f$ is bounded, then $\Lambda$ is uniquely ergodic. \end{thm}

-We can now present a proof of Main Theorem $\ref{mainthm2}$, which is identical to Theorem $5.3$ from \cite{Win2}.
+We can now present a proof of Theorem B, which is identical to Theorem $5.3$ from \cite{Win2}.

-\proc{Proof of Main Theorem $\ref{mainthm2}$.} Let $L_n$ and $R_n$ denote the left and right half intervals for the $n$-th first return map, and let $i_n$ and $j_n$ be the return times for the corresponding intervals.
+{\it Proof of Theorem B.} Let $L_n$ and $R_n$ denote the left and right half intervals for the $n$-th first return map, and let $i_n$ and $j_n$ be the return times for the corresponding intervals.
 Set $\Lambda_0=[0,1]$, and

 where $\overline { \cdot}$ stands for the closure of a set.
 Components of $\Lambda_n$ are called intervals of generation $n$ and components of $\Lambda_{n-1} \setminus \Lambda_n$ are called gaps of generation $n$.
 Let $J \subset I$ be intervals of generations $n+1$ and $n$, respectively, and let $G \subset I$ be a gap of generation $n+1$.
 Take the $\cL^0$ closure of the set $\{\cR^n[f]\}$.
 Since $\{\cR^n[f] \}$ is compact in $\cL^0$, the infimum and supremum of $|J|/|I|$ and $|G|/|I|$ over $I$, $J$ and $G$ of the corresponding generation are bounded away from $0$ and $1$.
 Otherwise, there would be an infinitely renormalizable map in $\cL^0$ with $|J|=0$ or $|J|=|I|$ ( $|G|=0$ or $|G|=|I|$).
 This is impossible, since this would imply that, for that map, one (or both) of $L_n$ or $R_n$ is of zero length, which contradicts renormalizability.
 Therefore, there exist constants $\mu>0$ and $\lambda<1$, such that